-Come to Listen, Mr. President
+Come To Listen, Mr. President

 Ali was stripped of his title and not allowed to box during some of his most productive years.
 He did not go to jail, but he was willing.
 The United States Supreme Court finally exonerated him in 1971.

 In the photo with the athletes was a young Cleveland lawyer named Carl Stokes.
 He would announce his candidacy for mayor of Cleveland just weeks later.
-Martin Luther King, Jr., came to Cleveland that summer to help register black voters (African Americans made up over 35% of the city population).
-Stokes won in November, becoming the first African American mayor of a major city (at the time Cleveland was the nation’s eighth largest city).
+Martin Luther King Jr., came to Cleveland that summer to help register black voters (African-Americans made up over 35 percent of the city population).
+Stokes won in November, becoming the first African-American mayor of a major city (at the time Cleveland was the nation’s eighth largest city).

 America is built on the right of free speech, the right of assembly and the right to dissent.
 Ali was reviled in 1967 for resisting the draft.
 History has proved him right—the war was an American catastrophe (not to lessen the heroics of all who served and fought).
 The point is simple—protest was needed.